Mesh hub · FW 0.1.40

 Key features

 • HTTP ingest with retry buffer.
 Batches readings and events into JSON payloads and POSTs them to a FastAPI endpoint at http://<pc-ip>:41290/ingest.
-Buffers locally when the PC is offline and drains on reconnect — no readings are lost.
+Buffers locally when the PC is offline and drains on reconnect, so no readings are lost.

 • Optional W5500 Ethernet.
 Compile with #define HAVE_W5500 to use a wired uplink on the SPI bus (CS=5, RST=22).
 Falls back to WiFi if the link is down.